Sylvester H. Martin

-Biography
+Early life

+Sylvester Hopkins Martin was born on August 9, 1841, in Chester County, Pennsylvania, to Sarah (née March) and Michael Martin.
+At a young age, his family moved to Philadelphia.
+He attended a school on Lombard Street and east of 17th Street and the Southwest Grammar School.
+In 1850, at the age of about 9, he left his studies and worked at the brickyard of Thomas Irvin.
+He worked in the textile mills during the winter up to the war.

+Military career

 Martin joined as a Private in Company A, 23rd Pennsylvania (Three Month) Volunteer Infantry on April 21, 1861, serving in Maryland and Virginia skirmishing against the rebels before mustering out on July 31, 1861.
 Committed to the cause the Union, he rejoined as a Private in Company F, 88th Pennsylvania Volunteer Infantry on September 14, 1861.
 He was commissioned as a 2nd Lieutenant on November 11, 1862.
 Transferred to Company K on January 1, 1863, he was promoted to 1st Lieutenant on February 23, 1863.
 He was commissioned Captain on January 30, 1865.

-He was wounded at Antietam.
-At chancellorsville, on Sunday, May 3, he was recognized for leading a party of twenty picked men into no man's land to recover entrenching tools that had been abandoned there on Friday and Saturday.
+He was wounded at Antietam on September 17, 1862.
+At Chancellorsville, on Sunday, May 3, he was recognized for leading a party of twenty picked men into no man's land to recover entrenching tools that had been abandoned there on Friday and Saturday.
 At Gettysburg on July 1, 1863, he commanded Company K in the defense of Oak Hill where they inflicted severe casualties on Brig.
 Gen. Alfred Iverson's brigade.
-He commanded Company K through the February 7, 1865 Battle of Hatcher's Run.
+He commanded Company K through the February 7, 1865 Battle of Hatcher's Run and was shot near his right shoulder.
 He received the Medal of Honor for his actions at the Battle of Weldon Railroad, or Globe Tavern on August 19, 1864.
 Due to the severity of his wounds received at Hatcher's Run, he never actually mustered as a captain before mustering out on June 7, 1865.

-After the war, Martin returned to Pennsylvania and was elected as a companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States.

 He received his Medal of Honor on April 5, 1894.
+He was elected as a companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States.

+Later career

+After the war, Martin returned to Pennsylvania.
+In 1866, he worked as a clerk in the Cold Spring Ice and Coal Company.
+He then worked in the textile mill of James Erben.
+He worked as an inspector for the health department for five years.
+He became chief of the Bureau of Street Cleaning in 1888.

+Personal life

+Martin married Sarah Sykes on March 7, 1864.
+She died in 1877.
+He married Mary E. Westerman on November 27, 1879.
+She died in 1896.
+He had five children, Hannah S., Sylvester H. Jr., George S., Sarah Leona and Laura M. He lived in Logan, Philadelphia.

-He died at age 86 and was buried at Mount Moriah Cemetery in his birthplace.
+He died at age 86 and was buried at Mount Moriah Cemetery in Philadelphia.